Overview

 Opportunities Fund, based upon the Fund's daily average net assets, is at the annual rate of 0.75%.
 Leavell

-consideration before recommending The Government Street Funds.
-Therefore, Leavell will only invest in
+before recommending The Government Street Funds.
+Therefore, Leavell will only invest in these Funds

-these Funds when it is in the client’s best interest.
-Leavell employees disclose this potential conflict of
+when it is in the client’s best interest.
+Leavell employees disclose this potential conflict of interest with clients

 Leavell does not accept any performance-based fees (that is, fees based on a share of capital gains on or